breakintoprogram/pico-mposite/README.md

 The graphics primitives include:

+- Plot and Line
-- Plot, Line and Circle
+- Circle, Triangle and Polygon (Wireframe and Filled)
 - Print
 - Clear Screen, Vsync and Border